Planococcus ssp.

 Before sifting through the soil, the first thing to do is hydrate the plant.
 Over-touching a dry rootball will bring nothing but grief in the form of transplant shock that'll result in wilted, yellow leaves.

 A few hours after watering, take the plant out of its pot and inspect the perimeter of the soil - crush each bug or colony as they become visible.
 Gently tease away the bottom third of the compost and carry on the search.
 As it's essential to respect the roots, refrain from unearthing all of its root system if possible.
-If you can't remove all of the bugs, don't worry as the hot water or hydrogen peroxide will take care of the rest!
+If you can't remove all of the bugs, don't worry as the hot water or Hydrogen Peroxide will take care of the rest!

 Never remove all of the roots from the soil as it may result in transplant shock In this image, we have removed the lower quarter of the rootball but have decided not to disturb any further roots in the upper portion of the soil.